-Accurate DNA paternity test results can be reported without the biological mother participating, but including her in the paternity test can strengthen the results.
-Whenever possible the mother should be included in DNA testing.
+Nearly all DNA paternity test results can be reported accurately without the biological mother participating, but including her in the paternity test can strengthen the results in some instances.
+That’s why we strongly recommend that, whenever possible, the mother should be included in DNA testing.

 How does including the mother help in paternity testing?

 DNA paternity testing analyzes 15 Loci or markers (locations) on the DNA to determine if there are matches between the alleged father and the child at each location.
 If there are matches, each match receives a paternity index value which is used to calculate the combined paternity index and gives the probability of paternity (usually 99.99% when the alleged father is included as the biological father, or 0% if he is excluded).

 Most paternity tests with only the alleged father and child participating do show conclusive results, meaning we have enough information to report conclusively or simply put, a yes or a no answer.
 There are occasions when the matches between the alleged father and child are inconclusive.
 This happens when the calculations involved could not get the probability of paternity above 99%, although there are matches.
 If this does happen, Identigene will ask for the biological mother’s sample to be included in the paternity test.
 If the mother is not willing or is unavailable, the results will remain inconclusive.
 Including the mother almost always gives conclusive results.
 We strongly recommend including the biological mother in any DNA test, including grandparent, avuncular, and sibling DNA testing.

 Here is an example that we use to demonstrate how the mother’s profile helps strengthen paternity test results:

 |D19S433||—||15, 18||12, 15||7.338|